 Emerging Asia can be a tough place for foreign nationals to own real estate.
 For example, the Philippines constitution bans non-Filipinos from owning land.
-Non-citizens in Sri Lanka pay more tax when they own any property.
+Non-citizens in Sri Lanka pay more tax when they own property.

 However, there are signs that this might change soon.
 2015 will see countries in the Association of Southeast Asian Nations (ASEAN) merge to form a single market.